Gustavo-Firmino/Gustavo-Firmino/README.md

 - 🧑‍🎓 I’m currently learning                                                                    -> Object Pascal
    ![delphi](https://github.com/user-attachments/assets/ad279ae0-f6b4-4245-bf3e-f76ea4a0fefd)

-- 🤔 I’m looking for help with ... nothing at the moment, thanks :heart:
 - 💬 Ask me about anything:
     ```
     if this question is about {